Clementon Park and Splash World: 1907–1919

-The park was founded in 1907 by New Jersey Assemblyman Theodore B. Gibbs (October 17, 1838 – October 27, 1909) and his sons, Edgar B. and Willard.
-Theodore Gibbs was a Civil War veteran who was a corporal in Company D, Twenty-ninth New Jersey Volunteers.
-He held many local offices including postmaster and sheriff; he was also a member of the Atlantic City Railroad's Board of Directors.
+The park was founded in 1907 by New Jersey assemblyman Theodore B. Gibbs and his sons, Edgar B. and Willard.
+Theodore Gibbs was a Civil War veteran and held many local offices, including postmaster and sheriff.
+He was also a member of the Atlantic City Railroad's Board of Directors.

-The amusement park was a popular destination in the early decades of the twentieth century with a trolley running from Camden, New Jersey, to the park entrance.
+The amusement park was a popular destination in the early decades of the twentieth century with a trolley running from the city of Camden to the park's entrance.
 In the early twentieth century, amusement parks were built at the end of trolley lines to encourage weekend ridership.

 1920–1939

-In the 1920s, the park included a nickelodeon movie theater, a "dancing casino", a steam-driven carousel, the Jack Rabbit roller coaster, and a "razzle-dazzle" ride.
-The Jack Rabbit roller coaster was considered state-of-the-art when added to the park in 1919 for the cost of $80,000, equal to $ today.
+In the 1920s, the park had grown to include a nickelodeon movie theater, a "dancing casino", a steam-driven carousel, the Jack Rabbit roller coaster, and a "razzle-dazzle" ride.
+The Jack Rabbit coaster was considered state-of-the-art when added to the park in 1919 for the cost of $80,000 (equal to $ today).

 On June 22, 1931, a fire almost destroyed the amusement park.
 According to The New York Times, "a vivid pyrotechnic display and the successive reports of exploding cartridges added to the spectacular aspect of a fire which swept through part of Clementon Park, a South Jersey pleasure resort."
 The fire had reached the cartridge supply of the shooting gallery, setting off explosions.
-Firemen from six adjoining towns fought the fire which was contained to the shooting gallery and a "pretzel ride."
-The damages were estimated to be $2,000, equal to $ today.
+Firemen from six adjoining towns fought the fire, which was contained to the shooting gallery and a "pretzel ride".
+The damages were estimated to be $2,000.

-Socialist presidential candidate Norman Thomas campaigned at Clementon Park in 1932.
-In a July 4 speech in front of 3,500 people, Thomas said, "It is not against foreign domination we must fight, but against a system that denies us bread, security and any assurance of peace.
-The men of 1776, in convention assembled at Philadelphia, found no successors in the old party conventions at Chicago in 1932."

-In 1936, Philadelphia boxer Al Ettore trained at Clementon Park for the heavyweight title fight against Joe Louis to occur in Philadelphia on September 22, 1936.
-Thousands of fight fans visited the park to see Ettore train.
-On September 20, 1936, a 100 ft section of grandstand collapsed under the weight of about 500 spectators.
+On September 20, 1936, Philadelphian boxer Al Ettore trained at Clementon Park for the upcoming heavyweight title fight against Joe Louis.
+Many fans visited the park to see Ettore train, causing a 100 ft section of grandstand to collapse under the weight of about 500 spectators.
 No one was seriously injured.